pstgi/sps-v3-documentation/Installation/upgrade-v3-to-v4.md

 **IMPORTANT!**

 If you have your database served from a cloud hosting and have set `IsCloudHosted` to `true`, run script *SPS v4 - Convert EST to UTC - All Tables.sql* against the database.
-Same applies if you are moving your database to the cloud.
+You can obtain this file from the PSTGI team as part of the distribution package of SPS v4.
+Same applies if you are moving your database from on-premise SQL server to the cloud.
 Run the script after you restore it to the cloud MS SQL server.

 ### Replace the following sections